dontMashMe/dp-203/chapter2-data_lake.md

     * This often includes staging data in data lake in order to facilitate distributed processing
         * Remember how Montepio had three "layers" in data lake: **Raw**, **Processed**, **Enriched**
 * Data is then treated via ETL processes using ADF, hosted on Synapse
-* Data is then loaded into a relational data warehouse in an Azure Synapse SQL pool, from where it can support data vizualization and reporting using Power BI
+* Data is then loaded into a relational data warehouse in an Azure Synapse SQL pool, from where it can support data visualization and reporting using Power BI

 ![alt text](data-warehouse-1.png)